Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Smartphones aren’t made to last.
 Sure, there are exceptions like rugged phones meant for outdoors, but those are outliers.
 When you buy a new phone, it’s smart to put a case on it for added protection.
 For the Samsung Galaxy cases are a must buy.

 Samsung is the largest worldwide seller of Android phones today.
 Naturally, plenty of third-party accessory manufacturers make cases for its phones.
-But you need to avoid low-quality accessories.
+But you need to avoid low-quality accessories if you want to protect your brand new Samsung Galaxy S10.
 So let’s find out the toughest cases you can buy if you’re a Samsung user.

 Since the launch of the Galaxy S5, Samsung’s flagship phones have been water-resistant.
 But well, water-resistant doesn’t mean waterproof.
 LifeProof’s Fre series won’t make them waterproof either, but it’s better sealed Samsung’s default device.